'Light a candle': Death of Chinese doctor sparks mourning, anger

-BEIJING (Reuters) - The death from coronavirus of a Chinese doctor who had been punished for issuing an early warning about the disease triggered a wave of public mourning on Friday and rare expressions of anger against the government online.
+BEIJING (Reuters) - The death from coronavirus of a Chinese doctor who had been reprimanded for issuing an early warning about the disease triggered a wave of public mourning on Friday and rare expressions of anger against the government online.

-Li Wenliang, an ophthalmologist at a hospital in Wuhan, the city at the epicenter of the outbreak, became one of the most visible figures in the crisis after he publicly revealed that he was one of eight people reprimanded by Wuhan police last month for “spreading rumors” about the coronavirus.
+Li Wenliang, an ophthalmologist at a hospital in Wuhan, the city at the epicentre of the outbreak, became one of the most visible figures in the crisis after he revealed he was one of eight people reproached by Wuhan police last month for “spreading rumours” about the coronavirus.

-“Wuhan indeed owes Li Wenliang an apology.
-Wuhan and Hubei officials also owe a solemn apology to the people of Hubei and this country,” Hu Xijin, the outspoken editor of the government-backed Global Times tabloid, said in a Weibo post.

-News of Li’s death at age 34 became the top top-read topic on China’s microblogging site Weibo on Friday, with over 1.5 billion views, and was also heavily discussed in private WeChat messaging groups, where people expressed outrage and sadness.
+News of Li’s death at age 34 became the top-read topic on China’s microblogging site Weibo on Friday, with over 1.5 billion views, and was also heavily discussed in private WeChat messaging groups, where people expressed outrage and sadness.

 There were also signs that discussions of his death were being censored, especially ones that blamed the government.
 Topics tagged “the Wuhan government owes Doctor Li Wenliang an apology” and “we want free speech” briefly trended on Weibo late on Thursday, but yielded no search results on Friday.